 How to Check Your Home After a Tornado Strike

-Tornadoes are more than just swirling wind.
-They can obviously be dangerous for people, but can also cause devastating damage to cars, homes, commercial buildings and even entire communities.
-According to the National Oceanic and Atmospheric Association (NOAA), there were 1,059 tornadoes in 2016, down 16 percent from the 1,259 in the previous year.
+Tornadoes are more than just strong winds.
+A tornado can be dangerous for people, but it can also damage cars, homes, commercial buildings and even entire communities.
 Once the wind has died down and you’ve accounted for everyone’s safety, it’s time to inspect the aftermath and identify potential tornado damage.
+Consider these tips for checking your home after a tornado.

 Follow General Safety Precautions

-Of course, you need to be sure it’s safe before you start inspecting your home.
-The Centers for Disease Control and Prevention (CDC) and Ready.gov offer some general safety precautions that can help prevent injury after a tornado and tips for entering a home that may have been damaged:
+Before you start inspecting your home, be sure it’s safe outside and that you’ve taken some measures to help protect yourself.
+The Centers for Disease Control and Prevention and Ready.gov offer some general safety precautions that may help prevent injury after a tornado and tips for entering a home that may have been damaged:

-- The CDC suggests you turn off utilitiesas a precautionary measure (if they were not turned off before the tornado strike) and call the appropriate services immediately.
+- If you think your home was damaged, turn off utilities, such as natural gas, electricity and propane, as a precautionary measure (if they were not turned off before the tornado strike).
+Call the appropriate service providers immediately for assistance.

-- Wear sturdy boots, work gloves and long sleeves to avoid injury from storm debris.
+- Wear sturdy boots or shoes, work gloves and long sleeves to help avoid injury from debris.

-- Look for exposed nails, broken glass and other common post-storm hazards.
+- Be careful to avoid exposed nails, broken glass and other common post-storm hazards.

-- Use battery-powered lanterns or flashlights as light sources, not candles.
+- Use battery-powered lanterns or flashlights as light sources instead of candles to avoid a potential fire hazard.

 Inspect Your Home Safely

-Once it’s safe to enter your home, the International Association of Certified Home Inspectors (InterNACHI) recommends you focus on the following areas during your post-tornado inspection:
+Once it’s safe to go outside or, if you had to take shelter elsewhere, return to your home, the International Association of Certified Home Inspectors recommends you focus on the following areas during your post-tornado inspection:

-- Check for broken tree branches, which may pose a safety risk by obstructing access to your home or may be contacting power lines.
+- Check for broken tree branches, especially those that pose a safety risk because they are obstructing access to your home or may be in contact with power lines.
+(Contact the utility company to remove branches that are on power lines — do not touch or try to remove them yourself.)

-- Safely check damage to windows and exterior doors.
+- Check for damage to windows and exterior doors.

-- Check gutters and downspouts for damage or drainage blockages.
+- Check gutters, downspouts and exterior drains for damage and clear blockages.

-- Before turning on the gas and water service, check all appliances and turn on only when authorities confirm it is safe.
-Contact the utility professionals if you do not feel safe turning on the water or gas service.
+- Before turning utilities on, be sure authorities have confirmed it is safe to do so.
+Also, be sure to check all appliances for damage.
+Contact the utility companies if you do not feel safe turning on the water or gas service.

-- Dispose of perishable foods left in the refrigerator during a power outage.
+- Dispose of perishable foods left in the refrigerator or freezer during an extended power outage.

-- Check for structural damage to walls and windows.
+- Check for structural damage and broken glass.

-- Inspect the basement, crawl space and attic for moisture intrusion.
+- Inspect the basement, crawl space and attic for moisture.

-Taking a cautious, deliberate approach when you return to your home for inspection can help keep you and your family safer after a tornado.
+Taking a cautious, deliberate approach when you inspect your home may help keep you and your family safer after a tornado.